-Edwina grew up in a home where dinner parties and entertaining were the life blood and this lifestyle continued for the million married years that followed but in July 2000, came the time for re-invention.
+Edwina grew up in a home where dinner parties and entertaining were the life and blood and this lifestyle continued for the million married years that followed but in July 2000, came the time for re-invention.
 Shedding everything with a key, she left Australia bound for Spain with receipts for things following.
 After a few years, with the re-invention still a work in progress, she bought a riad in Morocco, as a culinary destination for gourmands wanting to come, be and do fabulous, with cooking classes and way off the tourist trail, wonderful food, road trips, and picnics.

 Dada Hasna is House of Fusion Marrakech's resident chef.
 Dada teaches all the more traditional Moroccan dishes using her own recipes.
 Edwina and Dada have been cooking alongside each other for more than five years, quite the team!